Yvonne Rampton 1938 – 2018

 In recent years Yvonne has had a great friendship with Fr.
 Anthony Glaysher.
 She was delighted in the restoration of the traditional 40 Hours Exposition.
 In these times, when many Catholics find difficulty in private prayer and meditation, other than for a brief period, Yvonne was the opposite.
 She had what can only be described as a burning desire to be with the Lord exposed upon the altar.

-She is seen (left) presenting a cake to Fr.
+She is seen (above) presenting a cake to Fr.
 Glaysher on the occasion of the 10th anniversary of his Ordination to the Priesthood in 2013.

 Yvonne was an Oblate of Quarr Abbey.
 Fr.
 Nicholas Spencer OSB writes:- “She loved attending our meetings and gave a wonderful example of faith and love.
 I think it should be mentioned somewhere that she took the name Anastasia and was visibly moved when I blessed her using that name on one of the last times I saw her.
 I miss her deeply as a very old friend.
 She spent many hours before the Blessed Sacrament.
 May she now enjoy gazing for ever upon the face of Christ who she served so faithfully”.